 The costs are generally based on the 2022/23 actual charges, plus a percentage increase for inflation.
 For repairs estimates we use the average charge from the last five years, plus a percentage uplift to reflect inflation.

-Communal electricity estimates are based on the same energy consumption as 2022/23 and a 3% increase for electricity (mainly due to non-commodity cost changes, particularly changes to how transmission costs are being recovered by National Grid).
+Gas and electricity estimates are based on the same energy consumption as 2022/23 plus a 4.3% increase for gas (as advised by our Energy Team) and a 3% increase for electricity (mainly due to non-commodity cost changes, particularly changes to how transmission costs are being recovered by National Grid).